Quantum Nonlocality under Latency Constraints: Multi-Step Latency-Constrained (LC) Games

 That is, we are interested in the probability of a \emph{trajectory} of the outputs $a_1(t), a_2(t)$ for $t \in [0,\tau]$ given the trajectory of the inputs $s_1(t),s_2(t)$.
 Thus, unlike $\tau$-step LC games where the behavior $p(\textbf a\vert \textbf s)$ is a function whose domain is a Cartesian product of discrete sets $S_i, A_i$, in the continuous-time setting, the behavior is a function whose domain is a Cartesian product of the space of functions

 Then, we can define the latency function $\ell$ in the continuous-time setting as real-valued:

 where $\ell(v_1,v_2)$ is the latency from $v_1$ to $v_2$ and vice versa.

-We can then define strategies as involving continuous-time classical or quantum operations.
+We can strategies as involving continuous-time classical or quantum operations.
 Again we will assume local operations consume zero time.
 This is somewhat extreme in the continuous-time setting but as we discussed in~\Cref{sec:intro}, this can be justified by simply increasing the energy.
-In the end, we are concerned with fundamental physical limits: \begin{itemize} \item Given all possible classical physical resources (including arbitrarily large energies), what correlations can be exhibited? \item Given all possible quantum physical resources (including arbitrarily large energies), what correlations can be exhibited? \end{itemize} Our assumption therefore is consistent with the premise of these questions.
+In the end, we are concerned with fundamental physical limits:

-A classical strategy can include actions such as $v_1$ at time $t$ sending classical information to $v_2$, such as his input $s_1(t)$ or his output $a_1(t)$. $v_2$ will receive the information at time $t+ \ell(v_1,v_2)$. $v_2$ can apply a function on this information and other information that he has to produce his output $s_2(t+\ell(v_1,v_2))$.
+A classical strategy can include actions such as $v_1$ at time $t$ sending classical information to $v_2$, for example his input $s_1(t)$ or his output $a_1(t)$. $v_2$ will receive the information at time $t+ \ell(v_1,v_2)$. $v_2$ can apply a function on this information and other information that he has to produce his output $a_2(t+\ell(v_1,v_2))$.
 Similarly, quantum strategies can include actions such as $v_2$ locally preparing and sending a quantum system $\vert \psi\rangle_{B_2}$ at time $t$ to $v_1$. $v_1$ would receive this quantum system at time $t+\ell(v_2,v_1)$.
 He can locally perform a measurement $\{\Pi_{1, a_1}\}_{a_1}$ on $\vert \psi\rangle_{B_2}$ together with some quantum system on his local quantum register to obtain his output $a_1(t+\ell(v_2,v_1))$.
 In essence, these strategies are the continuous-time versions of classical and quantum strategies for $\tau$-step LC games.

 The above two questions about fundamental physical limits then translate to the mathematical questions: